Have you seen the autumn berry before? It was unknown to me until last year. A family was picking & eating the berries at an edible community garden.

 Notes for making the autumn berry sauce

-The prep takes longer time due to actual harvesting & removing the stems.
+The prep takes a longer time due to the actual harvesting & removal of the small stems.
 Any helper can shorten the prep time…except someone like my son who concentrates on eating.

 You can certainly substitute sugar for honey.
 It’s fun for sure to make both, and compare which one you like better!
 I usually use less sugar, so please adjust the amount of sugar/honey.